KyleRui0202/acme-wines/readme.md

 6. The sum of digits in a zip code may not exceed 20 ("90210": 9+0+2+1+0 = 12)
 7. Customers from NY may not have .net email addresses
 8. If the state and zip code of the following record is the same as the current record and are not blank, it automatically passes.
+(Notice: the validation failures for the record itself will still be attached though)

 Any validation failures will be attached to the corresponding order in the database.